sanjib/go-tdd/README.md

 - it's important to fail correctly with the right error message
 - micro incremental test iteration might not be versioned but needs to be followed to create good tests
+- methods are declared on types: whether structs or types created from existing types

 Quotes: